mtgjson/mtgjson-website/docs/index.md

 # MTGJSON

 MTGJSON is an open-source project that catalogs all [Magic: The Gathering](https://magic.wizards.com/en) data in portable formats.
-A dedicated group of fans maintains and supplies data for a variety of projects and sites in the community.
-Using an aggregation process we fetch data between multiple resources and approved partners, and combine all this data in to various downloadable formats.
+Using an aggregation process we fetch information between multiple resources and approved partners, and combine all that data in to various downloadable formats.

 ## Core Team